mikedilger/relay-tester/README.md

 ## How to use

-WARNING: This package is not meant to test a relay implementation, not a live relay:
+WARNING: This package is meant to test a relay implementation, not a live relay:

 - It will generate a bunch of events that are generally useless outside of the test.
 - It might crash some relay implementations.